 Throughout the grievance process, the parties will be offered the option of mediation (if appropriate).
 Incidents of sexual violence will never be eligible for mediation.
 Moreover, allegations involving an employee of the University as a respondent are not eligible for mediation.
-The University may not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment.
-Likewise, the University may not require that parties participate in an informal resolution process under this section and may not offer an informal resolution process unless a formal complaint is filed.
+The University may not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of complaints of sex discrimination.
+Likewise, the University may not require that parties participate in an informal resolution process under this section.
 However, at any time prior to reaching a determination regarding responsibility the University may facilitate an informal resolution process, such as mediation, which does not involve a full investigation and adjudication, provided that the University:

-(i) Provides to the parties a written notice disclosing: the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared;
+- Provides to the parties a written notice disclosing: the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from initiating or resuming a grievance process arising from the same allegations, provided, however, that at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process; the potential terms that may be requested or offered in an informal resolution agreement, including notice that an informal resolution agreement is binding only on the parties; and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared for use in Title IX grievance procedures if such procedures are initiated or resumed, or otherwise; - Obtains the parties' voluntary, written consent to the informal resolution process; and

-(ii) Obtains the parties' voluntary, written consent to the informal resolution process; and (iii) Does not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.
+Does not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.